thedoggybrad/DogGPT/README.md

 Try DogGpt [thedoggybrad.github.io/dogpt/](https://thedoggybrad.github.io/dogpt/)

 ## How?
 The "DogGPT' is a fork of the popular "CatGPT".
+After forking, I changes all the references to a cat to a dog (atleast to those visible in the chat).
+Then, I introduce some improvements to it.

 ## Why?
 I made this site for fun, by forking "CatGPT".
 I was just thinking on what will happen if I change all references to a dog.
 And, this is the result.